sdgroeve/Machine_Learning_course_UGent_D012554_2024/Spaceship_Titanic/README.md

 **Objective**

 The goal of this assignment is to build a predictive model from the Spaceship Titanic dataset on Kaggle, which will be evaluated based on its performance on the provided test set (leaderboard).
 Note, your task is to build a model that uses **only four** features from the original dataset and **four additional** engineered features.
 One-hot or other categorical-to-numerical encodings are counted as one feature.
-The final model should use these eight feature encodings to predict whether a passenger was transported to an alternate dimension.
+The final model should use only these eight feature encodings to predict whether a passenger was transported to an alternate dimension.

 **Tools and Platform**